ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/shared_components/optimal_chi.md

     $\xi$.
 This factor is not currently estimated within `pyrealm`.
 * The value $\chi = c_i/c_a$, which is the unitless ratio of leaf internal $\ce{CO2}$ partial pressure ($c_i$, Pa) to ambient $\ce{CO2}$ partial pressure ($c_a$, Pa).
-* A parameter ($\xi$) describing the sensitivity of $\chi$ to vapour pressure deficit (VPD).
+* The parameter $\xi$, which captures the sensitivity of $\chi$ to vapour pressure deficit (VPD).
+This is a critical variable in the subdaily form of the P Model as it is expected to show slow responses to environmental change and should acclimate towards optimal behaviour on a time scale of days or weeks.
 * $\ce{CO2}$ limitation factors to both light assimilation ($m_j$) and carboxylation ($m_c$) along with their ratio ($m_{joc} = m_j / m_c$).

-The  {class}`~pyrealm.pmodel.optimal_chi` module provides the following methods for calculating these values, providing options to handle C3 and C4 photosynthesis and different implementations of water stress.
-In normal practice, a given method is selected using the `method_optchi` argument when fitting a {class}`~pyrealm.pmodel.pmodel.PModel`.
+The {mod}`~pyrealm.pmodel.optimal_chi` module provides a range of methods for calculating optimal $\chi$ and the other key values.
+The table below gives the method names, which are used to select a particular approach when fitting a P Model using the `method_optchi` argument.

 In the background, those method names are used to select from a set of classes that implement the different calculations.
 Some of the examples below show these classes being used directly.
 The methods and classes built into `pyrealm` are shown below, but it is possible for users to add alternative methods for use within a P Model.

 ```{list-table}
 :header-rows: 1